-The student who plans to complete the professional course at the University of Arkansas for Medical Sciences or Baptist Medical Center and get a Medical Technology degree from Ouachita should spend six semesters at Ouachita and complete 89-95 specified hours.
-The professional curriculum at UAMS is comprised of four semesters with an August beginning date.
+The student who plans to complete the professional course at the University of Arkansas for Medical Sciences or Baptist Medical Center and get a Medical Technology degree from Ouachita should spend five semesters and one summer term at Ouachita and complete 94 specified hours.
+The professional curriculum at UAMS is comprised of four semesters in a 17-month period with a January beginning date.
 The professional curriculum at the Baptist Medical Center is a 12-month program with a July beginning date.
 Plans of study are available at www.obu.edu/natsci or check with the Health Professions Advisor.